Best & Worst Tesla Model S Years

 It’s relatively clear that 2018-2024 are the top and most reliable feature-rich Tesla Model S model years, offering the best of Tesla’s innovations.

-Conversely, 2012-2017 are the worst Tesla Model S years to avoid due to their higher incidence of reported issues and recalls.
+Conversely, 2012-2017 are the poorest Tesla Model S years to avoid due to their greater incidence of reported issues and recalls.

-Which year of the Tesla Model S do you consider offers the best value for its price?
+Which year of the Tesla Model S do you consider offers the finest value for its cost?

 Relevant For You